 After independence the Soviet past of whole Lithuania was squeezed in a certain theme park in a village of Grūtas 7 km to the east of Druskininkai.
 Here stands the monumental statues of Lenin, Four Communists and other "heroes" of the Russian communist pantheon with a Lithuanian flavour.
 These are the same statues that were toppled down all over Lithuania in 1990 and 1991, joined by Soviet-style meals and other attractions.
 This open-air museum has been controversial from its intiation as some people saw this as glorification of the Soviet leaders.
 The owner (also the father of mayor Malinauskas) claimed this merely allows foreigners and younger generations understand totalitarism (he received the humorous Ignobel peace prize for his creation).
 When experiencing Grūtas park one must understand that what (s)he sees (from art style to funfair rides) was not merely an option for Soviet citizens but rather the only possible way with all the alternatives not available, shunned or banned.

 The public transport system of Druskininkai is modern, with informational screens available on many stops.
 However, the buses are very infrequent, coming only several times a day on most routes.
 Therefore, a car, a bike or a long walk may be better solutions for reaching Grūtas park or the Snow arena.
 Eventually there are plans to build a cable car linking Snow Arena to the old town.

-Druskininkai hosts many annual cultural events including a jazz festival and a theater festival.
+Druskininkai hosts many annual cultural events including a jazz festival, a poetry festival and a theater festival.